awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

 You can create an Auto Scaling group and specify a launch template to use for the group\.
 When Amazon EC2 Auto Scaling launches instances in the Auto Scaling group, it uses the launch parameters defined in the associated launch template\.
 For more information, see [Creating an Auto Scaling Group Using a Launch Template](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-asg-launch-template.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 Before you can create an Auto Scaling group using a launch template, you must create a launch template that includes the parameters required to launch an instance in an Auto Scaling group, such as the ID of the AMI\.
-The new console provides guidance to help you create a template that you can use with Auto Scaling\.
+The console provides guidance to help you create a template that you can use with Auto Scaling\.

 **To create a launch template to use with Auto Scaling using the console**